sap-linuxlab/demo.sap_install/assets/doc/05-templates-vmware.md

 1. Go to `Resources` -> `Templates`
 2. Click `Add` -> `Add Job Template`
-3. Add the following paramters
+3. Add the following parameters
    - Name: tool - list datacenter
    - Inventory - your demo inventory
-   - Project - your github project
+   - Project - your GitHub project
    - Playbook - tools/vmware_list_datacenters.yml
-   - Credentials - Vcenter Credentials
+   - Credentials - vCenter Credentials
 4. Click `Save`
 5. Click `Launch`

 If you have self-signed certificates make sure the variable `vcenter_validate_certs: false` is set.
 You should have done this in your inventory

-If everything goes well you get the name of your Datacenters (in the same way it has to be put in the inventory variable)
+If everything goes well you get the name of your datacenters (in the same way it has to be put in the inventory variable)

-There are some more playbookls like this in the tools directory of this repository to get information on the VMware environment.
+There are some more playbooks like this in the tools directory of this repository to get information on the VMware environment.
 You can use these playbooks to figure out some of the variables that need to be configured in the inventory.

 ## Set up the provisioning playbooks

 ### Step 1
 1. Go to `Resources` -> `Templates`
 2. Click `Add` -> `Add Job Template`
-3. Add the following paramters
+3. Add the following parameters
    - Name: 01 - provision Servers
    - Inventory - your demo inventory
-   - Project - your github project
+   - Project - your GitHub project
    - Playbook - 01-server-provisioning-vmware.yml
-   - Credentials - Vcenter Credentials
+   - Credentials - vCenter Credentials
 4. Click `Save`

 ### Step 2

 1. Click `Add` -> `Add Job Template`
-2. Add the following paramters
+2. Add the following parameters
    - Name: 01 - provision Servers
    - Inventory - your demo inventory
-   - Project - your github project
+   - Project - your GitHub project
    - Playbook - 02-basic-os-setup.yml
    - Credentials
       - Cloud: Vcenter Credentials